 Full Time / Part Time

-A full-time employee is normally one who works 37½ hours per week.
+A full-time employee is normally one who works at least 37½ hours per week.
 A reduced-time employee works at least 30 but less than 37½ hours per week.
-For the purpose of determining eligibility for and computing of employee benefits, an employee who is authorized, through payroll documentation, to work 30 hours or more per week is considered a full-time employee.
+Facilities Operations, Mail and Copy and Public Safety employees work a minimum of 40 hours per week.
+For the purpose of determining eligibility for and computing of employee benefits, an employee who is authorized via an Employee Record Form to work 30 hours or more per week is considered a full-time employee.

 Part-Time & Temporary Employee Definitions

-A part-time employee is one who is authorized, through payroll documentation, to work fewer than 30 hours per week.
-A temporary employee is one who is not expected to become a permanent employee but is authorized to work for a specific time period.
+A part-time employee is one who is authorized, through budget, to work fewer than 30 hours per week.
+For the purposes of sick leave benefits in accordance with the California Healthy Workplaces, Healthy Families Act of 2014, California part-time and temporary employees may also include employees authorized for pay via a letter of appointment, such as for adjunct faculty assignments or team appointments (team appointments are typically issued for academic advisors and faculty coordinators).
+A temporary employee is one who is not expected to work more than nine months but is authorized to work for a specific time period.

-Temporary employees are not eligible for employee benefits except Social Security, Workers' Compensation Insurance and jury duty pay.
-Part-time employees receive not only these benefits, but are also eligible to participate in the tax-deferred annuity plan.
-In addition, part-time employees budgeted to work at least 1,000 hours per year are eligible to participate in the Defined Contribution plan, but will not receive the University match until after completion of one year of part-time service working 1000 or more hours.
+In addition, part-time staff employees budgeted to work at least 1,000 hours per year are eligible to participate in the Defined Contribution plan, but will not receive the University match until after completion of one year of part-time service working 1000 or more hours.

 Human Resources News